.......Conclusion

 "Indeed!"
 Radha smiled and sipped his tea from a cup.

-The game continued for the next three hours, and by then I wasnʻt even trying.
+The game continued for the next three hours; by then, I wasnʻt even trying.
 "Radha, maybe we should take a break from this game for a while?
-You can still visit, and we can talk or maybe play something else like mah-jong?"
+You can still visit, and we can talk or maybe play something else like Mah-Jong."

-"What I like about you, Kaipo is that you have such respect for me that you have not given me any quarter, you honor the warrior in me, and you leave me with an honorable defeat each time.
+"What I like about you, Kaipo, is that you have such respect for me that you have not given me any quarter; you honor the warrior in me and leave me with an honorable defeat each time.
 You donʻt treat me as an old aged man in his dotage," he bowed deeply.

-"Radha, everyone knows that checkers is winnable if you control the middle," I wanted to give him his dignity, but at the same time, I tried to explain how the game works, because clearly, he did not have a basic understanding of it.
+"Radha, everyone knows that checkers is winnable if you control the middle."
+I wanted to give him his dignity, but at the same time, I tried to explain how the game worked because he clearly did not understand it.

-"Your victories have nothing to do with controlling the middle; to win each battle, it takes more than numbers, and strength, and strategy.
-It takes clarity," his eyes had an intensity in it that I had never seen before until just now, but what he just said nearly took the breath out of me.
+"Your victories have nothing to do with controlling the middle; winning each battle takes more than numbers, strength, and strategy.
+It takes clarity. " His eyes had an intensity I had never seen before until now, but what he said nearly took the breath out of me.

 "Why did you say that?"